St Joseph's English High School

 St Joseph's English High School is a private Catholic primary and secondary school located in Gujranwala, Punjab, Pakistan.
-Established in 1954, the school is the first English medium school in Gujranwala.
+Established in 1958, the school is the first English medium school in Gujranwala.

 History

 St Joseph's English High School was founded on the 1 April 1954, by Fr.
 Bene OFM (Cap.) then Parish Priest of Gujranwala, in the Roman Catholic Archdiocese of Lahore.
 Originally named as St Mary's School, it was started for the Christian students at Khokharki.
 Mr John Rehmat was the first teacher, with primary classes of about fifteen students.

 In 1958 the school was shifted to premises close to Khokharki and the name was changed from St. Mary's to St. Joseph's School by Fr.
 Clarence OFM (Cap.).
 Later St Joseph's Urdu Medium Primary School was added.
-In 1972 all private schools in Pakistan were nationalized by the government.
+In 1972, all private schools in Pakistan were nationalized by the government.

+Present

+In 2019, De La Salle Brothers (Brothers of Christian Schools) were given the responsibility to run this Institution from the Arch-Bishop of Lahore.

 Curriculum

 The school syllabus prepares the pupil from nursery to the matriculation certificate examination of the Gujranwala board.
 The matriculation classes have only a science stream.
-All science subjects including mathematics are taught in English while social studies and islamiyat are taught in Urdu.
-The Urdu medium school has all subjects taught in Urdu.
+All science subjects including mathematics are taught in English while Islamiyat is taught in Urdu.
+The Urdu medium school has been changed as Girls Campus.